 6 Types of Workforce Plans Every Manager Should Know

-If you are a manager in today’s business world, you have been involved in some level of workforce planning.
+As a manager, you have been involved in some level of workforce planning.
 Workforce Planning is the process of analyzing, forecasting, and planning workforce supply and demand, assessing gaps, and determining target talent management interventions to ensure that an organization has the right people - with the right skills in the right places at the right time - to fulfill its mandate and strategic objectives.

 At the core of workforce planning are your workforce or people plans.
 These can be developed to address training, transformations, project planning, and more.
 In this post, we’ll introduce you to 6 project plans every manager should know.